-Automated enrollment is generally the most effective method of enrollment, but requires wiping the device.
-Currently, it’s the only way to ensure that the SimpleMDM profile is unremovable and that supervision and UAMDM are enabled.
+ADE is generally the most effective enrollment method, but it requires wiping the device.
+Currently, it’s the only way to ensure that supervision and UAMDM are enabled and the SimpleMDM profile is unremovable.

-As mentioned above, configure your SimpleMDM account and test its functionality prior to initiating automated enrollment.
-Once you are happy with your configuration and have re-assigned devices to the SimpleMDM server in Apple Business Manager, simply erase the devices.
-After the reboot following the wipe, proceed through the OS installation and Setup Assistant screens.
-Make sure to connect the devices to the internet (WIFI or ethernet) when prompted.
-The enrollment will then take place automatically during setup.
+As mentioned above, configure your SimpleMDM account and test its functionality prior to initiating ADE.
+Once you are happy with your configuration and have reassigned devices to the SimpleMDM server in Apple Business Manager, simply erase the devices.
+After the wipe and subsequent reboot, proceed through the OS installation and Setup Assistant screens.
+Make sure to connect the devices to the internet (Wi-Fi or ethernet) when prompted.
+The enrollment then automatically takes place during setup.

-Automated enrollment (DEP) is the recommended method for enrolling brand new devices.
+Automated Device Enrollment (ADE) is generally the best method for enrolling brand-new devices.

 Just because you’ve already enrolled devices into your old MDM solution doesn’t mean you’re stuck with it.
 As long as you understand a few basic tenets of Apple MDM, the migration process can be remarkably easy.